Announcing Cere Network Early Mainnet Staking!

 Currently, the Cere mainnet is in Private Alpha state.
 Over the last 6 months, we have been driving operations to get Cere Mainnet ready for its Public Beta release.
 During these months we increased the Cere native token supply on the Private Mainnet Alpha, improved the security of the network, ran simulations, increased decentralization by adding new external validator nodes -run by our members from the Extended Developer Program- and developed numerous tools to monitor and interact with the network.

 Amongst these tools is a private one-way bridge to transfer Cere tokens from ERC-20 to Cere Mainnet.
 Currently, only whitelisted ERC-20 addresses can transfer tokens over the Cere bridge.
 We are currently developing a two-way bridge to enable everyone to stake native Cere tokens on the Cere Mainnet.
-Until the release of the two-way bridge, it won’t be possible for investors to transfer their Cere tokens back to ERC20 tokens.
+Until the release of the two-way bridge, it won’t be possible for token purchasers to transfer their Cere tokens back to ERC20 tokens.
 By following best engineering and blockchain practices, the team is planning to be ready for Beta release in Q1 2022.